How to Get the Best Night’s Sleep on Your Boat

 For sleeping aboard, one of the most important pieces of safety equipment is your anchor.
 You should already have one sized for your boat.
 A good boating course will help you understand the different types and how each is used.

 Spend an afternoon testing your anchor, chain and line, checking to make sure you're comfortable with using it and feel confident it will hold through the night.
-If you have any question about the safety of your location, you can share watches during the night and, of course, make sure you display an anchor light with a tested and reliable lamp throughout the dark hours.
+If you have any questions about the safety of your location, you can share watches during the night and, of course, make sure you display an anchor light with a tested and reliable lamp throughout the dark hours.

 It may seem like a drag to think about safety when all you want is a relaxing night on the boat but, really, an ounce of prevention is worth a lot more than a pound of cure in this case.

-Take weather for example.
+Take the weather for example.
 Find a reliable weather reporting source and make sure you won't be surprised by storms while out on the water.
 You won't want to wake to thunder and find yourself drenched while pulling up an anchor in a dark rainstorm (never mind the trip home in rough waters).

 The same rules for daylight boating apply to overnight trips.
 File a float plan with someone you trust.
 Make sure you're comfortable operating your boat and are familiar with and obey all navigation rules.